tumaranja/my-todo-app/README.md

-# todo-app
+# To-do app
-Todo app built following the Practical JavaScript course at https://watchandcode.com/p/practical-javascript.
+Built using vanilla JavaScript, based on the Practical JavaScript course at https://watchandcode.com/p/practical-javascript.